jloutz/nlp_capstone/doc/capstone_project.md

   * neither "gobs" nor "ruffles" were present in the training data.

+It seems as if BERT is indeed successfully leveraging transfer learning to achieve the results it does on small datasets.

 ## V. Conclusion
 ![](C:\Projects\udacity-capstone\img\reduced_results.png)

-The histogram above helps focus our attention on the primary positive finding from this evaluation which is that ***BERT outperforms the baseline significantly on small datasets***.
+The histogram above of the preliminary results reduced to BERT and Baseline helps focus our attention on the primary positive finding from this evaluation which is that ***BERT consistently outperforms the baseline significantly on small datasets***.

-The conclusion to be drawn is that yes, pretrained language models have the potential to help us bootstrap NLP applications such as chatbots when only small training datasets are available by leveraging transfer learning, however this statement has two very large caveats:
+The conclusion to be drawn must be that that ***yes, pretrained language models have the potential to help us bootstrap NLP applications such as chatbots by leveraging transfer learning when only small training datasets are available*** , however this statement has two very large caveats:

 * Pretraining on a large corpus and fine-tuning is in and of itself no guarantee of improved performance.
 The many, details of implementation, pretraining and fine-tuning can make the difference between success and failure.
 For some reason, ULMFiT performed very badly although the principles of pretraining and fine-tuning are the same.
 * Transfer learning using deep neural models is a technique that is many orders of magnitude more complex than "traditional" techniques like the baseline used here in terms of